ayushkumarshah/ayushkumarshah.github.io/content/articles/web-pelican-pt1-setup.md

 However, your site has no content.
 Start writing content in the [part 2](https://shahayush.com/2020/03/web-pelican-pt2-markdown) of the article.

-If you have any confusion in any article, feel free to comment your queries.
+If you have any confusion in any article, feel free to comment on your queries.
 I will be more than happy to help.
 I am also open to suggestions and feedbacks.

->Also, you can use my github repository for my blog post: [**ayushkumarshah.github.io**](https://github.com/ayushkumarshah/ayushkumarshah.github.io) as a reference in any point of the article.
-I have followed the exact same steps mentioned in this series to create my blog website that you are seeing right now.
+>Also, you can use my GitHub repository for my blog post: [**ayushkumarshah.github.io**](https://github.com/ayushkumarshah/ayushkumarshah.github.io) as a reference in any point of the article.
+I have followed the same steps mentioned in this series to create my blog website that you are seeing right now.

 If you want to visit any specific parts of the article, you can do so from the links below.